manujeevanprakash/kyc-eval/README.md

 - A rules-based Risk Engine producing a risk signal with no scoring model
 - A sanctions candidate match handled differently from a confirmed match
 - Formal deferral (CANNOT_CLASSIFY) when evidence is insufficient, naming the missing documents
-- A 5-field audit record per agent, citing the regulation the decision was made under
+- A six-field audit record per agent, citing the regulation the decision was made under
 - LangSmith tracing for every run
 - Six golden test cases with expected outcomes